do5-5anto5/TaskApp/README.md

 Android 7.0 or higher
 Open Source
-an active project on Firebase platform connected with SHA1 to your local repository

 This project is open source and you can contribute with suggestions, bug fixes or new features.
 For more information, please refer to the project's GitHub repository.